Engagement Ring Trends Around the World: Traditions & Modern Twists

 African Traditions

 In some Kenyan tribes, a man intends to marry a woman by sending her beads.
-Keeping the beads means the woman accepts the proposal, after which her family will present her with an adornment to add to these beads to signify their acceptance of the engagement between the two.
+If the woman accepts the proposal, she keeps the beads.
+After that, her family presents her with an adornment to add to these beads to signify their acceptance of the engagement.

 These are just among the many practices and traditions associated with engagement and marriage.
-Every culture holds its own views on how a couple’s engagement must proceed.
-Even with modern styles and practices, celebrating the engagement between two people always brings families and communities together in one way or another.
+Every culture has its own views on how a couple should proceed with their engagement.
+Even with modern styles and practices, celebrating the engagement of two people always brings families and communities together.